danielczech/CAMcorder/README.md

-# camulator
+# CAMcorder

 Record or replay Redis commands.

-In the case of the [`meerkat-backend-interface`](https://github.com/danielczech/meerkat-backend-interface), the `camulator` can be used to simulate an observation's metadata by recording and replaying the sequence of Redis messages containing CAM information.
-For example, the `camulator` could take the place of the `katcp_server` and `katportal_server` when simulating an observation.
+In the case of the [`meerkat-backend-interface`](https://github.com/danielczech/meerkat-backend-interface), the `CAMcorder` can be used to simulate an observation's metadata by recording and replaying the sequence of Redis messages containing CAM information.
+For example, the `CAMcorder` could take the place of the `katcp_server` and `katportal_server` when simulating an observation.

 The `Recorder` class makes use of the Redis command [MONITOR](https://redis.io/commands/MONITOR), which impacts Redis throughput.